Welling United Supporters Association (WUSA)

 Aims for the coming season

-- Continue to represent the fans.
-This is especially important with the planned developments on the ground that the club are looking to proceed with.
+- Continue to represent the fans with a voice on the board and also communication with the owner.
+This is especially important with the planned developments on the ground that the club are still looking to proceed with

-- We will still run the 50/50 draw and sponsor a goal scheme plus the BTB scheme which will give the new Manager Steve King more funds to build his team in what will be a competitive Conference South this coming season.
+- We will still run the 50/50 draw and sponsor a goal scheme plus the BTB scheme which will give the manger more funds to build the team in what will be a testing year financially

 - We still plan to run the end of season presentation evening

 - Race nights and other fundraising events